India–United Arab Emirates relations: Security relations

+Technological and scientific collaboration

+India and UAE are closely involved in polar cooperation.
+In January 2026, Emirati researchers from Khalifa University joined India's 45th Antarctic Expedition at the Maitri Research Station to explore Antarctica's landscapes for the advancement of polar & planetary science.

+In May 2026, a Term Sheet was exchanged between G42 Group, Mohamed bin Zayed University of Artificial Intelligence and C-DAC to establish an 8-exaflop supercomputing cluster in India.

 Cultural relations

 Visitors at newly constructed BAPS Hindu Mandir at Abu Dhabi.

-In 1975, UAE and India signed an agreement to deepen their cultural ties.
-Both countries agreed to cooperate in art, culture, and education, including academic activity in science and technology, sports, public health and mass media.
+In 1975, the UAE and India signed an agreement to deepen their cultural ties.
+Both countries agreed to cooperate in art, culture, and education, including academic activity in science and technology, sports, public health, and mass media.

-There are currently over 3 million Indians living in UAE.
+There are currently over 3 million Indians living in the UAE.
 Immigration has been highly active since the 1960s.
 Most of the people who migrated are from the southern states of India.
 Since 2014, both countries have signed multiple agreements and have increased their cooperation in various fields.
 Diplomats have emphasized the bonhomie between Prime Minister Narendra Modi and President Sheikh Mohamed Bin Zayed Al Nahyan for close cooperation between the countries.
 In a joint statement given in February 2022, there was a proposal to establish the first overseas IIT.

 As a symbol of growing relations between the two countries, a BAPS Hindu Mandir is constructed in Abu Dhabi.
 The temple has been projected as a symbol of harmony by the two countries.
-The temple is built by BAPS Swaminarayan Sanstha and was inaugurated on February 14, 2024 in the presence of Prime Minister Narendra Modi.
-Prior to the inauguration, Prime Minister Modi symbolically offered water in the virtual Ganga and Yamuna rivers within the temple premises.
+The temple was built by BAPS Swaminarayan Sanstha and was inaugurated on February 14, 2024, in the presence of Prime Minister Narendra Modi.
+Before the inauguration, Prime Minister Modi symbolically offered water in the virtual Ganga and Yamuna rivers within the temple premises.
 Emphasizing values of harmony and peace, Prime Minister Modi stated that the BAPS temple stands as a lasting tribute to shared values between India and the UAE.
 The consecration ceremony took place on a 27-acre plot with the pink sandstone temple being one of the largest in the Middle East.